 Macaulay was a British Viceroy who was sent to India by the English Queen to observe the country’s education system to its depths.
-In his report he stated that the Indians have high moral values and a rich cultural heritage.
+In his report, he stated that the Indians have high moral values and rich cultural heritage.
 And hence, it is extremely difficult to make it a colony.
 So, the only way out is to attack the very roots of the country- the education system.

 By this, Lord Macaulay clearly meant that India’s biggest strength is its education system, which is capable of preparing the best of individuals manifested with both a creative mindset and a practical approach.

 Therefore, the Britishers came up with the idea of introducing a new English education system to the country.
 The Indians who believed the Britishers to be more progressive and considered English as an upcoming trend, accepted it.

 The objective of this new system was to limit moral and spiritual learning and to block the creative minds by abstaining from the practical and experimental approach towards things.

 And all this was done in the name of promoting scientific temper and progressive approach in order to maintain the pace with the modern and the future world.

 That’s how the Gurukul System was gradually uprooted and all left with the countrymen was a factory producing labor for the Britishers.
 The modern education system, although it has gone through many amendments, still walks on the path of this system.

 Things can improve if these traits of the Gurukul system are adopted by modern education today.